wp-plugins/wp-custom-widget-area/README.txt

 = 1.1.3 =
 * widget area bug fix
 * improved user interface
-* easy and simple how to use help guid
+* easy and simple how to use help guide

 = 1.1.2 =
 * database bug fix for v 1.1.0 and 1.1.1